sisovin/guidance-manual/README.md

 ### Option 1: Direct Download
 1. Download the repository as ZIP
 2. Extract to your desired location
-3. Open the documentation files
+3. Open the appropriate documentation file for your environment

 ### Option 2: Git Clone
 ```bash